The Leslie Flint Trust

-This delicate paper tape was improved upon for general use, when reels of 'magnetic tape' became available.
+The delicate paper tape was improved upon for general use, when reels of 'magnetic tape' became available.

 By the early 1970s, as technology improved, more professional upright recorders were used, which enabled clearer recordings to be obtained.

-Leslie Flint continued with his work until just before his death in 1994 and The Leslie Flint Educational Trust have thousands of these recordings collected over almost 60 years.
+Leslie Flint continued with his work until just before his death in 1994 and The Leslie Flint Educational Trust have thousands of these recordings spanning almost 60 years.